enothen/ansible-image-builder/README.md

 1. A user account on Red Hat's customer portal
 2. An offline token, which you can generate [here](https://access.redhat.com/management/api)
 3. Somewhere to run ansible-playbooks, such as Ansible Automation Platform or otherwise through command line
-4. Optionally: A private cloud (such as OpenStack) where to upload and rotate the images
+4. Optionally: A private cloud (such as OpenStack) where to upload and rotate the images, or a tenant in a cloud provider where to share the images.

 ## Configuration
 1. clone this repository to your Ansible server of choice: